sasoria/astro-microfrontends-ssr-distributed/README.md

 - Install dependencies with `npm run install`
 - Build the shell with `npm run build`
 - Start the shell with `npm run preview`

+## Disclaimer

+In order to run the apps locally with npm run preview, the CDN that hosts the JavaScript assets are mocked for app-a.
+Make sure to run
+`npm run cdn` when you start that app.
+For production, I'd recommend to host the assets on a real CDN.